martin-azpillaga/M/README.md

 3. Open the `HelloM/Text/main.text` file and create an entity like so:

     ```m
-        ball has mass 10 position 1 2.
+        ball has mass 10, position 1 2 and appearance sprite.ball.
     ```

 4. Save the file.
 Congratulations, you can find the generated project inside the Hybrid Unity folder -might require a refresh-.